 The trio went out for the first four-hole playoff in a major championship.
 Just before gloaming, in a golden light amid the lightest of winds, with the sea in the background, the scene had the artificial perfection of a big-budget movie.
 Norman, looking like an action hero, birdied the first from six feet.
 After Calcavecchia ran in a 35-footer on the second, Norman topped him with a 10-footer.
 The Shark was still up by one.

 Then Norman, as he had before in majors he should have won, let it slip.
-On the 223-yard 17th, he flushed a 3-iron—“He over-pured it; he over-smoked it,” Calcavecchia said—through the green.
+On the 223-yard 17th, he flushed a 3-iron – “He over-pured it; he over-smoked it,” Calcavecchia said – through the green.
 The ball stopped about six feet past the putting surface and 45 feet from the hole, but in just enough rough that Norman felt he couldn’t putt, though Calcavecchia said he was surprised that he didn’t.
 Norman gunned the chip, the ball hitting the left edge of the hole but running 10 feet past.
 When he missed, he and Calcavecchia were tied.

 On 18, I was parked right behind the tee as Calcavecchia hit first, pushing his drive into the right rough on the 452-yard par 4.
 “I knew the bunker was reachable, and that was why I hit a flare in the playoff,” he said.

-Norman, the best driver in the game, then stepped up and screamed a hard cut through the light wind down the right center.
-“His caddie, Bruce Edwards, said, ‘Beauty, Greg,’ “ and he bends down to pick up his tee,” Calcavecchia said.
+Norman, the best driver in the game, then stepped up and screamed a hard cut through the light wind down the right centre.
+“His caddie, Bruce Edwards, said, ‘Beauty, Greg,’ and he bends down to pick up his tee,” Calcavecchia said.
 “I’m on the other side of the tee, and I saw it just catch the left edge of this bunker and roll up and pop back down.
 And I’m like, Whoa, he’s going to be pissed.”
-As Jack Nicklaus said on the ABC telecast, “Oh my gosh, he reached the unreachable bunker.”
+As Jack Nicklaus said on the ABC TV telecast, “Oh my gosh, he reached the unreachable bunker.”

 Calcavecchia was left with 202 yards from a not-great lie.
 As he prepared to hit a 5-iron, I remember being struck by his relaxed intensity and fluid movement.
 It was his time, and the sound produced was unmistakably that of a perfect strike.
 “I hit it so good I was just watching it and almost didn’t care where it went,” Calcavecchia would say.
 “It was like, Wherever the hell it ends up, it’s all right with me because that’s the best I got.”
 Landing on the front of the green, it rolled within seven feet of the hole.

 With the ball looking even closer than that, Norman went for broke.
 But even though he had only 156 yards to the hole, the ball was just three feet from the steep face and sitting down in the sand.
-His 8-iron shot hit the bank, and expired in another bunker, from where he would blade it O.B. over the green.
+His 8-iron shot hit the bank, and expired in another bunker, from where he would blade it out-of-bounds over the green.
 On the telecast, Nicklaus said softly but firmly, “He needed to give himself a chance to make a 4.”
 It was a microcosmic moment.

 Both players were star-crossed in their way.
 As Golf World showed in 2014, Norman was second only to Tiger Woods as the game’s best player since 1980.
 Yet Norman’s legacy is more defined by what could have been.
 As for Calcavecchia, who still plays successfully on the PGA Tour Champions, if he were allowed to redistribute only slightly his 13 career victories against 27 seconds, he would be heading for the Hall of Fame.